The article will focus on the evolution of the Web, mainly Web 3.0 examples and architecture, to understand how it can reshape the world as we see it.

 - Content creators can work in a transparent environment

-- Everyone gets equal chance to promote their work.
+- Everyone gets an equal chance to promote their work.

 - Copyright issues will be negligible thanks to smart contracts